UCCNetsoc/dev-env/README.md

 - Consul: http://127.0.0.1:8200/ui
 - Vault: http://127.0.0.1:8500/ui

 Vault requires authentication.
-You can login with `john` as above with LDAP method or else with the Token method, the token is `netsoc`.
+You can login with `john` as above with LDAP method or else with the Token method, the token being `netsoc`.

+**NOTE** that Vault will clear all saved secrets on startup.
+Make use of default settings in your services that allow the service to run in dev-env without relying on Vault and use Vault for testing that your program will work with Vault.

 ## Adding a Service